hmcts/ops-runbooks/network/palos/connecting.md

 ### Sandbox

-1. Create the NSG rule to allow your IP on port 443.
-(Example and links to VMs below).
+1. Log on to the F5 VPN.
 2. Retrieve the url of the Palo VM you want to connect to via the 'Virtual machines' section below.
 3. (skip in production which is SSO enabled) Retrieve the admin password from the sandbox key vault:
-    ```

     az keyvault secret show --vault-name hmcts-infra-dmz-sbox-int --name firewall-password --query value -o tsv
     ```
 4. Use the local account `localadmin` to log in.